Az-source-create/tillgng-2/README.md

 └── package.json
 ```

-To learn more about the folder structure of an Astro project, refer to [our guide on project structure](https://docs.astro.build/en/basics/project-structure/).
+To learn more about the folder structure of an Astro project, refer to [a guide on project structure](https://docs.astro.build/en/basics/project-structure/).

 ## 🔑 Environment Setup

-This project integrates with [NocoDB](https://nocodb.com/) to fetch and display product data.
+This project integrates with [NocoDB](https://nocodb.com/) to fetch and display product data and store the bookings.
 You'll need to set up environment variables to connect to your NocoDB instance.

 ### Setting Up Environment Variables